LongTianPy/SkewGD_v1/README.md

 -----------------------------

 WGD_detection is developed in Python 2.x with modules and external software.
 Except Python modules, make sure all external software can be executed by directly using software name, i.e. `python`, `blastp`, `mcl` and `muscle`.
+For YN00 from PAML, file path the YN00 binary is required to set from command line.

 * [**Python 2.x**](https://www.python.org/)
 *   Modules can be installed using [pip](https://pip.pypa.io/en/stable/installing/) `pip install [module_name]`